vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 target ytov si o

 This is merely a list of tirthas from the point of view of Dharmaśāstra and not a treatise on the Ancient Geography of India.
 The result is that many countries and towns that have no importance or claims as tirthas have been altogether omitted.
 Bauddha and Jain works on tirthas have only rarely been referred to.
 Many of the Purānas enumerate the moun tains and rivers of dvipas and var ṣas other than those of Jambudvipa and Bhārata-varsa such as Harivarṣa, Ramyaka varsa, Krauñcadvipa, Sālmalidvipa, but they have been exclud ed from this list.
-The Brahmapurāņa (chap.
+The Brahmapurāṇa (chap.
 26 verses 8-83) contains a string of over 520 tirthas without hardly any certain indication of their location and the Bhīṣmaparva in chap.
 9 mentions about 160 rivers with practically no indication about their location in most cases.
 Similarly, the Garuda (I. 81.
 1-31) enumerates about 200 and Padma (VI.
 129) contains 108 tirtha names.
 In Banaras alone I have listed about 350 sub tirthas.
 But there are about 1500 shrines and temples in Banaras alone.
 These have not been included.
 Each great tirtha has numerous sub-tirthas as in the Varāha-purāna under Mathurā, in Brahma-purāna under Gautami, in Vāyu-purāna under Gayā.
 Through sheer weariness or inadvertence some of these must have been left out by me and some were left out purposely on account of the absence of any importance.
 Besides, several tirthas that are regarded as sacred by modern people are not so treated in the Epics or purānas and are not even mentioned in them; many of these have been omitted in this list.
 Our authorities are often very vague about the location or extent of tirthas.
 Moreover, a number of tirthas scattered in different parts of India bear the same name (e. g. vide under Agnitirtha, Koțitirtha, Cakratīrtha, Varāhatirtha, Somatirtha).
 I am under great obligations to Cunningham's *Ancient Geography of India' (ed, of 1872) and to Nundo Lal Dey's 'The Geographical Dictionary of Ancient and Medieval India' (1927).
 I have had occasions to differ from both, particularly from the latter.
 But, the space at my disposal being very limited, I could not enter into even brief discussions

 POONA